Keeping Kids Safe, now and always

-(KXNET) — While it’s important to make sure children are safe all the time, the first week of September is dedicated to really drive home the importance of doing so.
+NORTH DAKOTA (KXNET) — While it’s important to make sure children are safe all the time, the first week of September is dedicated to really driving home the importance of doing so.

-National Childhood Injury Prevention Week runs September 1st through the 7th, each year.
+National Childhood Injury Prevention Week runs September 1 through 7 each year.

 It’s meant to raise awareness for parents and caregivers on how to best keep children safe and prevent injuries.